top of page

 Hannah Reiman

-Hannah is starting her first year coaching for Kokua.
+Hannah is in her second year coaching for Kokua.
 Having grown up in the Spokane area, she played middle blocker in high school for Chan as well as at Central Valley HS.
 Some of her accomplishments in her volleyball career include a team place at state with CV and national bid with her club team.
 She was also a track and field athlete and holds the high school league record for triple jump.
 For college, Hannah attended the University of Idaho where she chose to continue her track and field career as a triple jumper.
 Since moving back to the area, she has sparked her love for coaching.
 She has coached volleyball at Mt.
 Spokane HS and track and field at CV for the last 2 years.
 She is so excited to share her love for competition and volleyball with Kokua, and feels so lucky to be able to come back and create more positive volleyball memories for young athletes.

 Dan.jpg